CSCfi/gpg-key-ring-refresher/docs/Overview.md

 Monitoring or alerting on errors is not supported by the script itself.
-Instead you may use some monitoring system, e.g. Icinga, Zabbix etc to check the log entries of gpg-key-ring-refresher, or, write a separate monitoring script yourself.
+Instead you may use some monitoring system, e.g. Icinga, Zabbix etc to check the log entries of gpg-key-ring-refresher, modification time stamps of the key ring files, or, write a separate monitoring script yourself.
 Assuming the logging level is set to INFO (or more detailed), then the last line of a gpg-key-ring-refresher run in the log tells the exit status of the run, e.g. your monitor should at a minimum